Author of historical romance and romantic suspense novels set in the UK and Ireland.

 I would have no hesitation in recommending Maisie Byrne for any future household position she may apply for.

 Martha Stevens (Mrs)

 She added milk and sugar to the coffee and sipped it, waiting for the ink to dry.
-The young man leant over, read the letter, and laughed.
+The young man leant over, read the reference, and laughed.

 “I hope you get the position.”

-She smiled.
+She smiled and placed the envelope containing the unused notepaper in her handbag.
 “So do I. I really need it.
 Thank you very much for these.”